-The data indicates that the primary reason for the increase in suspensions and debarments is that, over the past few years, a number of federal agencies have significantly enhanced their suspension and debarment programs and policies through increased staffing, procedures, training, monitoring, and oversight.
-The impact of these improvements is best seen by comparing the agencies that have recently reported dramatic increases in the number of suspension and debarment actions, with those agencies reporting only marginal increases.
+increased staffing, procedures, training, monitoring, and oversight.
+The impact of these improvements is best seen by comparing the agencies that have recently reported dramatic increases in the number of suspension and debarment actions with those agencies reporting only marginal increases.

 Of the federal agencies reporting the greatest increases in suspension and debarment actions, most have only just in the past few years developed detailed and effective suspension and debarment programs and policies.
-For example, one of the agencies reporting the largest increase in suspension and debarment actions is the Department of Transportation (DOT), going from 15 actions in fiscal year 2009 to 185 in fiscal year 2011 (a 1,133 percent increase).24 A 2009-2010 audit by DOT's inspector general showed that DOT's suspension and debarment programs were limited by delays in department decisions and reporting, as well as deficiencies in its policies, procedures, and internal controls.25 Since that audit, DOT has revamped its suspension and debarment policies and procedures to increase oversight and compliance, and has provided new training to its staff.26
+For example, one of the agencies reporting the largest increase in suspension and debarment actions is the Department of Transportation (DOT), going from 15 actions in fiscal year 2009 to 185 in fiscal year 2011 (a 1,133-percent increase).22 A 2009/2010 audit by DOT's inspector general showed that DOT's suspension and debarment programs were limited by delays in department decisions and reporting, as well as deficiencies in its policies, procedures, and internal controls.23 Since that audit, DOT has revamped its suspension and debarment policies and procedures to increase oversight and compliance, and has provided new training to its staff.24

 Another agency that has seen a dramatic increase in suspension and debarment actions is the U.S. Agency for International Development (USAID).
-Like DOT, a 2009 audit of USAID showed that its suspension and debarment programs and policies were insufficient.27 In response, USAID revised its suspension and debarment programs and policies, and has signed additional staff to work on suspension and debarment issues.28 As a result, USAID went from 15 suspension and debarment actions in fiscal year 2009 to 63 actions in fiscal year 2011 (a 320 percent increase).29
+Like DOT, a 2009 audit of USAID showed that its suspension and debarment programs and policies were insufficient.25 In response, USAID revised its suspension and debarment programs and policies and assigned additional staff to work on suspension and debarment issues.26 As a result, USAID went from 15 suspension and debarment actions in fiscal year 2009 to 63 actions in fiscal year 2011 (a 320-percent increase).27 ministration (GSA) have long had dedicated suspension and debarment programs in place with full-time staff, detailed policies and procedures, and practices that encourage an active referral process.28 These agencies have been amongst the highest in number of suspension and debarment actions taken over the past decade.29 Yet, while the number of suspension and debarment actions more than doubled governmentwide between fiscal years 2009 and 2011, the total number of suspension or debarment actions taken by DLA, the U.S. Navy, and GSA increased by less than 20 percent.30 This data reflects a strong correlation between the enhancement of suspension and debarment programs and policies and the increase in the number of suspension and debarment actions.31

-By contrast, many of the agencies that have long had detailed and effective suspension and debarment programs and policies in place reported only marginal increases in their number of suspension and debarment actions over this same period of time.
-For example, unlike most of the other federal agencies, the Defense Logistics Agency (DLA), U.S. Navy, and General Services Administration (GSA) have long had dedicated suspension and debarment programs in place with full-time staff, detailed policies and procedures, and practices that encourage an active referral process.30 These agencies have been amongst the highest in number of suspension and debarment actions taken over the past decade.31 Yet, while the number of suspension and debarment actions more than doubled governmentwide between fiscal years 2009 and 2011, the total number of suspension or debarment actions taken by DLA, the U.S. Navy, and GSA increased by less than 20 percent.32 This data reflects a strong correlation between the enhancement of suspension and debarment programs and policies and the increase in the number of suspension and debarment actions.
-33
+By contrast, many of those agencies that have long had detailed and effective suspension and debarment programs and policies in place reported only marginal increases in their number of suspension and debarment actions over this same period of time.
+For example, unlike most of the other federal agencies, the Defense Logistics Agency (DLA), U.S. Navy, and General Services Ad-